 Oregon’s PaintCare Program is a result of House Bill 2048 passed in 2009 and 2013.
 The 2009 law established the program as a pilot program to start in 2010 with a sunset date in 2014; the program was made permanent by legislation in 2013.
 The Oregon Department of Environmental Quality is the agency overseeing implementation of the law:

 PaintCare's Program Plan provides details on how postconsumer paint is to be collected, transported, recycled and processed at its end-of-life, as well as how public education and outreach will be used to promote proper purchasing, using up remaining paint, and properly recycling or disposing of unwanted paint.
-As a result of the program being made permanent by legislation in 2013, a new program plan is being prepared and is due by January 1, 2014.
+The program was originally a pilot program based on the original Program Plan.
+The program was made permanent by legislation in July 2013, requiring a new Program Plan that was submitted to the state on January 1, 2014.